 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Place poultry in a large plastic container or a large stockpot.
-Pour brine over top.
-Brine poultry covered for 1 hour per pound (450 g) in the refrigerator.
+Pour the brine over top.
+Brine poultry covered for at least 1 hour per pound in the refrigerator.